homen19/DSA_Js_Challenge/README.md

 3. slice() : <br>

 -> slice() is used to extract a portion of an array and create a new array containing the selected elements.
-The slice() method doesnot modify the original array instead it returns a new array with the specified elements.
+The slice() method doesnot modify the original array instead it returns a new array with the specified elements.<br>

 ### Problem solved of the Day.<br>
 1. Counting the array elements.